scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 vault policy write secret secret.hcl
 ```

-We can verify that we were succesful by reading the policy endpoint:
+We can verify that we were successful by reading the policy endpoint:

 Command:
 ```powershell